 What type of canoe you go for will depend entirely on the canoeing discipline you choose.
 There are hundreds of different varieties designed to cope with a number of conditions.
-But beware, canoes are costly — it’s important to make the right choice before you buy.
-Seek advice.
+But beware, canoes are costly — it’s important to seek advice and make the right choice before you buy.

 Most canoes will fit on a vehicle roof rack or you could use a canoe trailer for transportation.
 Go for a strong roof rack — those with two separate bars are generally the best.
 Tie canoes on using strong rope across each bar or by self-locking straps.
 ‘Uprights’ and ‘J-bars’ can also be added to the roof rack to allow the boats to be placed upright on the rack or within a cradle.